circuitid/circuitid-ruby/docs/AuthenticationApi.md

 end

 api_instance = CircuitID::AuthenticationApi.new
-authentication = CircuitID::Authentication.new({username: 3.56, password: 3.56, strategy: local}) # Authentication | The JSON object that will be posted to the REST API endpoint.
+authentication = CircuitID::Authentication.new({username: 'username_example', password: 'password_example', strategy: 'local'}) # Authentication | The JSON object that will be posted to the REST API endpoint.

 begin
   # Create a new object